JulianOzelRose/CaesarDecryptor/README.md

 ![Caesar-cipher](https://user-images.githubusercontent.com/95890436/209759606-fd1893a9-0eea-4d11-b8f1-ee694274132f.png)

 A Caesar cipher is a simple encryption technique named after Julius Caesar, who used the technique when communicating sensitive information.
 It uses a shift cipher to move a plaintext character a fixed amount of spaces apart in the alphabet.
-For example, a shift value of +3 would shift **abcd** to **defg**.
+For example, a shift value of +3 would shift "abcd" to "defg".
 The downside to using a Caesar cipher is that it is relatively easy to decrypt.

 ## Program screenshot